 Ingredients or dietary restrictions would be excellent tags for a food blogger whose categories focus on meal recipes, because they’re common to all types of recipes.
 This structure allows readers who, for example, have a particular affinity for bacon to find recipes for every meal type that include it (and who wouldn’t want that?).

 The SEO strategy for tags will vary from site to site, but in most cases it’s advisable to noindex tag archives.

 Again, the WordPress SEO plugin makes this super easy:

 WordPress tags are important because like we mentioned before, they give people the ability to navigate your site and quickly get to exactly what they want to find.

 That said, because tags generally aren’t keyword focused, including them in the site index will dilute the site’s keyword density.
 Using the food blog example above, if a site was trying to rank for specific meal recipes, it probably wouldn’t be advisable to have search engines index archives for ingredients or dietary restrictions.
 Additionally, because the same tags will be applied to many posts, separate tag archives will often contain very similar posts, and as a group will likely have low relevancy to the keywords the site is actually trying to rank for.

-Hopefully that helps debunk some of the mystery of WordPress categories and tags, and how to work with them.
-As always, if you have questions, feel free to hit us up in the comments.
+Hopefully that helps debunk some of the mystery of WordPress categories vs tags, and how to work with them.
+As always, if you have questions about whether to use categories vs tags, feel free to hit us up in the comments.
 Have you committed any content organization sins?